iCEE-HAM/io_import_lipSync-blender2.8/README.md

 This plugin is not made by me but was updated to support Blender 2.8

 IMPORTENT READ BEFORE USE.
 The plugin has only been tested with Pappagayo ".dat" files and only with the use of shape keys, the Pappagayo software used was Pappagayo-NG 1.4.2 https://github.com/morevnaproject/papagayo-ng .
-There is also a know bug with the diractory were the backslash has to be replaced with commen slash example "F:\exaple\example\Adum.dat".
+There is also a know bug with the diractory were you need to manually type in the backslash example "F:\exaple\example\Adum.dat".

 Tutorial I recomand for making the shapekeys and importing the .dat files https://youtu.be/OV45cE7pl3o